splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/1-digital-realities/1-concepts/6-source-code.md

 When compiled, this C++ program generates the assembler code and machine code shown in the previous code snippets.
 This code must be converted by the C++ compiler into machine code before it can be run.
 It is interesting to note the size of the C++ file: it is only 50 bytes!
 The compiler converts this 50 bytes into the 13,344 bytes of machine code.

-Programs written in a third generation programming language are much easier to understand than their assembler or machine code equivalents.
-It is a more portable form of code, as it can be compiled to run on different types of CPU.
 Most modern programming languages are third generation languages.
+Programs written in a third generation programming language are much easier for us to understand than their assembler or machine code equivalents.
+Source code is also a more portable form of code, as it can be compiled to run on different types of CPU.

-The code that a programmer writes in these languages is called **source code**.
 Typically, source code is saved into a text file with a file extension that helps identify the language it is written in.
 For example, programs written in the C++ language are saved into files with a `.cpp` file extension.
 C# programs are saved into files with a `.cs` extension, Python in `.py` and so on.